 Thank you for thinking of us!
 We do accept some donated items from the community, however, because we are limited in both storage and resources, we cannot accept every item.
 We want to properly care for all the items given to the museum, but we may have to deny a donation if we feel that we are not properly suited to care for the item.
 We can only accept items that are approved by the Museum Manager and fit within our Collections Policy.
 This means items to be donated must be from Cleveland County originally, and furnishings for the house must be from the 1850-1920 time frame.
 We do accept items of significance to Cleveland County history from outside of this time range.
 If you are unsure if your item fits our policy, please download and complete our artifact donation application and email it along with photos of the item to email@example.com.
 Please do not drop off items unattended or mail to us, unless otherwise discussed.

 If you are looking for information about elements of Norman history, we are happy to help!
 Please fill out a research request form, and we will get back to you in about a week.
 You can also conduct research using these additional sources.

 Can I schedule a group tour?

 Yes!
 We can schedule group tours with a maximum of 15 adults at a time.
 Please call 405-321-0156 or email us at email@example.com to be added to our calendar!
-We can host tours catered towards children, teens, or senior adults, as well as tours offered in French.
+We can also host specialized tours catered towards children, teens, or senior adults.

 Can you tell me a little background on the house?